 A VPN works by creating a private tunnel from your computer, phone or tablet over the internet to a server.
 The data sent via this tunnel is encrypted and can’t be intercepted.
 This means your privacy is protected and you are able to be truly anonymous whilst browsing the web.

-If you choose to connect server located in a country that isn’t the one you are currently located in when using your VPN, you’ll also be able to access blocked content.
+If you choose to connect to a server located in a country that isn’t the one you are currently located in when using your VPN, you’ll also be able to access blocked content.
 If you are in the UK but choose a US server location, for example, your Netflix account will think you are in the US and show you US content.

 Using a VPN for online privacy and anonymous browsing